85pando/mcStats/README.md

 ## TODO

-* textual statistics
-    * -sort online-time by online-time-
-    * online-time relative to time first online
-    * deaths (number if times killed by xyz)
+* suppress stout, if --write is given
+* accept folders as input
 * uptime
-    * accept folders as input
-    * find out, why some users are logged as online but come online again
-* create some visual statistics for the above
+* create some visual statistics
 * make nicer indenting for help
 * include old one-logfile format
+* online-time relative to time first online
+* number if times killed by xyz
+* find out, why some users are logged as online but come online again

 ## other log formats